danizen/confsecrets/README.md

 - Provide non-string secrets, which sub-class `BaseSecret` but act like other Python objects.
 For dict/sequence types, avoid pickle for interoperation with Java.
 Uses JSON, but allow the Vault to be initialized with a specific encoder/decoder.

+- Provide a Java implementation, so that Konstantin can update PDB to store secrets in such a vault.
+The concept of storing multiple secrets in the same application vault might break it, so discuss first.

 - Add support for placing the key in a file or on S3, and provide a command to rotate keys.
 This requires a `Key` class which knows how to get itself from wherever, or rotate itself.